migreyes/hazelnut/README.md

 ## Hazelnut: A barebones starting point for Jekyll

 ### About this site template:
 This is a [Jekyll](http://jekyllrb.com) template which uses Sass and CoffeeScript for assets, and Rake tasks for handy help with development.
 It assumes you’re using [Pow to serve your site](http://pow.cx) locally.
-Feel free to fork this as a jump start to your own projects.
+Since this is geared for designers starting from scratch, there’s no styling.

+If you’re a developer looking for pre-designed Jekyll themes, I’d recommend checking out [Poole](http://getpoole.com) by Mark Otto.

 =====